 Like all viruses, SARS-CoV-2 changes constantly through mutation.
 These mutations add up and create slightly different versions of the virus, called "variants".
-Sometimes, a mutation will result in the virus spreading more easily, making people sicker, or making it resistant to treatment or vaccines.
-Currently, the CDC has found that all 3 vaccines authorized for use in the U.S. are effective at preventing serious illness and death from variants, including the Omicron variant.
-However, the Omicron variant can cause breakthrough infections in peoplewho are fully vaccinated, especially if they have not received a booster dose.
-These breakthrough infections are usually milder in people who are up to date with their vaccines.
+Sometimes, a mutation will result in the virus spreading more easily, making people sicker or making it resistant to treatment or vaccines.
+Currently, the CDC has found that all 3 vaccines authorized for use in the U.S. are highly effective at preventing serious illness and death from variants, including the Omicron variant.
+However, the very infectious Omicron variant is able to cause breakthrough infections in people who are fully vaccinated, especially if they have not received a booster dose.